I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl_internal_usbfn_get_class_info.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the USB function class extension (UFX) returns STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it returns a status value for which NT_SUCCESS(status) equals FALSE.

 ## Remarks
-        The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>
+The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.

 ## Requirements
 | &nbsp; | &nbsp; |